azurecitadel/azurecitadel.github.io/workshops/vdc/lab3.md

 This policy states that we must name our resources with the 'VDC-' prefix.

-In this exercise, a file has been created on Github containing the above policy - that file will then be referenced from an AZ CLI command in order to create the policy in Azure.
+In this exercise, a file has been created on GitHub containing the above policy - that file will then be referenced from an AZ CLI command in order to create the policy in Azure.

 **1)** Using the AZ CLI, enter the following command: